 Community Aid Network Minnesota

-CANMN is located in the Whittier neighborhood of Minneapolis offering supplies and food at no cost, no matter their location or income-level.
+CANMN is located near the Whittier neighborhood of Minneapolis offering supplies and food at no cost out of St. Mark's Episcopal Church in Loring Park.
+Recipients can be from any location or income-level.
 Delivery or pick-up available, no identification needed. https://www.canmn.org/

 The Metropolitan Area Agency on Aging put together a list of community-based services and resources for older adults and their caregivers to support daily living needs and safety at home during the COVID-19 pandemic.
 You can find more information here, or if you need additional assistance, you can call the Senior LinkAge Line – a free statewide help line for seniors and caregivers – at 1-800-333-2433.